-Blaring horns, thick smog in the air, an incessant screeching of car tyres, the scent of marigold flowers mingled with the smell of cows, red betel-nut leaf stains – all combine to launch an intensive assault on the senses.
+Incessant blasting horns, thick smog in the air, the scent of marigold flowers mingled with the smell of cows, red betel-nut leaf stains – all combine to launch an intensive attack on the senses.
 India is definitely not for the faint-hearted.
 It is a melting pot of cultures, and a smorgasbord of experiences.
 It is a land of contrasts and juxtapositions.
 It is anything but boring.

 My mother missed her family.
 To my brother and I, it was all a big adventure.
 We moved around from place to place, soaking up the crowds, the exotic culture, the diverse people and the delicious cuisine.
 Every experience was an adventure which I beheld with the wide, fresh and innocent eyes of a child.